Uplogix/docs/local-manager-user-guide/configuration-guides/palo-alto-firewall.md

 <!-- 5.4 -->
-The purpose of this document is to detail the installation and configuration of an Uplogix Local Managers (LM) to manage and facilitate remote connectivity to a Palo Alto firewall.
+The purpose of this document is to detail the installation and configuration of an Uplogix Local Manager (LM) to manage and facilitate remote connectivity to a Palo Alto firewall.

 #Features
-Supports Palo Alto firewalls running PAN-OS version 4 or higher with Uplogix 500 or 5000
+Supports Palo Alto firewalls running PAN-OS version 4 or higher.

 #Physical Connection

-Connect a free serial port on the Uplogix to the Palo Alto’s RS-232 console management port with a standard Cat-5 cable.
+Connect a free serial port on the Local Manager to the Palo Alto’s RS-232 console management port with a standard Cat-5 cable.

 #Recommended Configuration

-For proactive monitoring of the Palo Alto’s status and to ensure the availability of backup configurations it is recommended that:
+For proactive monitoring of the Palo Alto’s status, and to ensure the availability of backup configurations, it is recommended that:
-- the Uplogix LM serial port connected to the Palo Alto is configured via the config init command
+- The Local Manager serial port connected to the Palo Alto is configured via the **config init** command.
-- automatic backup of the configuration is scheduled
+- Automatic backup of the configuration is scheduled.
-- the paloAltoStatus ruleset is scheduled
+- Tthe paloAltoStatus ruleset is scheduled

 #Configuring the Port

-To configure the Uplogix LM for connection to a Palo Alto firewall, navigate to the port that the Palo Alto is connected to, run the command config init, and follow the prompts as below (substituting your Palo Alto’s IP address for 203.0.113.16):
+To configure the Local Manager for connection to a Palo Alto firewall, navigate to the port that the Palo Alto is connected to, run the command config init, and follow the prompts as below (substituting your Palo Alto’s IP address):

 ```
-[admin@EVALPOD2 (port1/4)]# config init
+[admin@UplogixLM (port1/4)]# config init
 --- Enter New Values ---
 description: Palo Alto firewall
 make [native]: enhanced